-- To support the concentration in African and Africana Studies; we will continue to offer courses that can be cross-listed with the program; if invited, we will actively engage in future conversations about the program. [status: ongoing]
+- To support the concentration in African and Africana Studies; we will continue to offer courses that can be cross-listed with the program. [status: ongoing]

 - To continue to support efforts to develop institutional and curricular support for Transnational Studies. [status: ongoing]

 - To refocus our goals for a departmental Film Series to feature films and filmed stage productions that address issues of race and discrimination.
 It has long been a departmental desire to hold more film screenings, in connection with courses but open to others and followed by discussion.
-Initial possibilities include Theater of War’s Antigone in Ferguson and Prometheus in Prison. [status: ongoing, spring 2021]
+Initial possibilities include Theater of War’s Antigone in Ferguson and Prometheus in Prison. [status: ongoing]

 2. Program Accessibility

 We are committed to creating a program that is accessible to all students, regardless of previous training or experience.
-Responding to advice received during the External Review (2019–2020) and student feedback, we plan to engage in sustained conversation about the name, tracks, and requirements of our program.
+Responding to advice received during the External Review (2019–2020) and student feedback, we are engaged in sustained conversation about the name, tracks, and requirements of our program.
 Equity and access will be a focus during these discussions.
 In May 2022, revised requirements for the BiCo majors and minors were approved.
 These revisions combine the existing four majors and 3 minors into a single major and minor, each with two tracks; count all coursework in the department, including elementary languages; seek to foster connections outside the department in space and time, especially by explicitly recognizing coursework on other classical languages.